 Columbia students make smart, safe, and responsible decisions about drug use.
-The majority of Columbia students—more than 95 percent—do not use illegal drugs, according to a 2017 survey (Columbia University Morningside ACHA-NCHA, Spring 2017).
-In addition, more than 91 percent of students have not used prescription drugs not prescribed to them in the last year.
+The majority of Columbia students — more than 94 percent in the last three months — did not use illegal drugs, according to a 2019 survey (Columbia University Morningside ACHA-NCHA, Spring 2019).
+In addition, more than 95 percent of students have not used prescription drugs not prescribed to them in the last three months.

 There are many different types of drugs, including stimulants, depressants, and hallucinogens, just to name a few.
 All drugs, legal or illegal, have risks.
 To learn more about the different types of drugs, check out the categories below.

-Performance enhancing drugs, like caffeine or steroids, have been used to increase energy, strength, and stamina.
+Performance enhancing drugs, such as caffeine or steroids, have been used to increase energy, strength, and stamina.
 However, these substances are also sometimes addictive, illegal, and may have long- and short-term health consequences.

 Stimulants are a type of drug that increases blood pressure, heart rate, and energy and makes the user more alert.
-Some stimulants may be prescribed for a few health conditions, including ADHD, narcolepsy, and depression.
+Some stimulants may be prescribed for a few health conditions, including Attention-deficient hyperactivity disorder (ADHD), narcolepsy, and depression.

 Learn more about stimulants at the Go Ask Alice!
 Cocaine, Speed, & Other Stimulants archives.

 Inhalants are chemicals breathed in from common sources including glue, markers, cleaners, and spray cans for the psychoactive effects.
 They are often not considered “drugs” because this is not the intended use of the product.
 Inhalants can be both depressants and stimulants.
-Using inhalants can lead to short-term problems like nausea and vomiting, or more long-term problems including damage to the nervous system and kidney and liver damage.
+Using inhalants can lead to short-term health issues such as nausea and vomiting, or more long-term concerns including damage to the nervous system and kidney and liver damage.

 Learn more about inhalants at the Go Ask Alice!
 Inhalants archives.

-Prescription drugs are medications prescribed by a doctor for a specific individual to use.
+Prescription drugs are medications prescribed by a health care provider for a specific individual to use.
 Over-the-counter drugs are legal drugs available without a prescription.
 Both of these types of medications are intended to be used to treat health issues; however, sometimes they are used improperly, or they are used by someone who did not receive the prescription.
 This can lead to many different adverse health issues.

 Learn more about prescription and over-the-counter drugs at the Go Ask Alice!
 Prescription & Over-the-Counter Drugs archives.